RedHenLab/Neural-Machine-Translation/README.md

 ### Installation & Setup Instructions on CASE HPC

-* Users who want the pipeline to work on case HPC, just copy the directory named **nmt** from the home directory of my hpc acoount i.e **/home/vxg195** & then follow the instructions described for training & translation.
+* Users who want the pipeline to work on case HPC, just copy the directory named **nmt** from the home directory of my hpc account i.e **/home/vxg195** & then follow the instructions described for training & translation.

 * nmt directory will contain the following subdirectories:
   * singularity